BFCE/Brawlhalla-health-hud-V2/README.md

 3. Open it
 4. Press F2 to close it.

+##Keybinds
+* F2 - close
+* SHIFT+CTRL+ALT - move health window with mouse

+##Linux and MacOS Compatibility
+System-hook doesn't provide binaries for the system-hook's native.
+You can compile them yourself, or use -systemhook=0 as a launch argument (will prevent keybinds from working)

 ***this program may not work if Brawlhalla is in windowed mode.***